 Fake Billing

-Sometimes, scammers pretend to be the Geek Squad payment confirmation service agents.
-They put another on the invoice email to make you believe that you can call to dispute any charges.
+Sometimes, scammers pretend to be the confirmation service agents for Geek Squad payment plans.
+They put another number on the invoice email to make you believe that you can call to dispute any charges.
 Many people will quickly make the call because they feel they’ve never subscribed to any services.

 Phishing Emails